RaphaelVispo/Cash-App/README.md

 ```

 ## Remote Database
 The remote database uses the the remote database using railway app.
+Thus, only needed to run the main app

 3. Running the app
 ``` bash